-- (A) Disqualification from District Honors.
+- (3) Forfeiture of Contest. - (A) Minimum Penalty for Ineligible Contestant.
+A District Executive Committee shall forfeit the contest won by the individual or school, as a minimum penalty, if it finds that an individual contestant was not eligible to participate in the contest. - (B) Mandatory Forfeiture for Participation of an Ineligible Student Under Court Order.
+If a student who is finally determined to be ineligible participates in a UIL contest under a temporary or other court order, the District Executive Committee shall forfeit the contest. - (C) Violations by Personnel or Participants.
+The District Executive Committee may order contests to be forfeited prior to or after the competition for violations of rules by covered school district personnel and/or participants if an unfair advantage was gained. - (4) Disqualification. - Disqualification from District Honors.
 Disqualification from district honors shall deny the awarding of district championship honors and deny participation in UIL contests beyond the district level for a period of up to three (3) years.
 This penalty may include a probationary period of up to three (3) years and any reasonable conditions, which if not fulfilled, may result in an extension of the disqualification or recommendation of suspension to the State Executive Committee.
 The penalty of disqualification may be appealed to the State Executive Committee. - (B) Mandatory Disqualification.
 The District Executive Committee shall disqualify a member school from all germane activities if the member school or school district has failed materially and knowingly to comply with the Constitution and/or Contest Rules, or if the member school or school district has knowingly and intentionally permitted an ineligible individual to represent it in a UIL contest, or if the member school or school district has competed against or participated in a tournament with a non-school team composed of one or more UIL member high school students with remaining eligibility in that sport, in violation of Section 1208.
 The penalty of disqualification may be appealed to the State Executive Committee.

-(5) Suspension Recommended.

-- (A) Competing Against a Suspended School.
+- (5) Suspension Recommended. - (A) Competing Against a Suspended School.
 If a District Executive Committee finds that a member school has knowingly competed with a suspended school in a germane contest or scrimmage, it shall submit to the State Executive Committee its findings and recommend that the member school be suspended. - (B) Other Offenses.
 If in the opinion of the District Executive Committee the offense is of sufficient gravity to warrant suspension in the germane activity, the committee shall make such recommendation and transmit its findings to the State Executive Committee.
 The State Executive Committee shall determine whether or not the offending school shall be suspended. - (c) FOR SCHOOL DISTRICT PERSONNEL.
 The only penalty that may be imposed by the District Executive Committee on school district personnel is reprimand.
 Following a protest or report of violation as provided for under Section 51, the committee may issue a reprimand to a covered school district employee if it finds that the employee violated the Constitution and Contest Rules.
 If a reprimand is appealed to the State Executive Committee, the District Executive Committee shall provide the State Executive Committee a complete record of the minutes of the meeting wherein the decision was made.
 If the committee decides that a public reprimand or suspension should be considered, the committee shall transfer the protest or report of violation to the State Executive Committee for disposition.

-Section 30: SPRING MEET REGIONAL EXECUTIVE COMMITTEE
+Section 30: REGIONAL EXECUTIVE COMMITTEE

-The spring meet Regional Executive Committee shall decide questions of qualification and entry and clerical disputes arising at a regional spring meet.
-See Section 903.
-The State Executive Committee shall decide questions of eligibility or violation of the Spring Meet Code arising at a regional spring meet.
+- (a) The Regional Executive Committee shall decide questions of qualification and entry and clerical disputes arising at a regional meet. - (b) The State Executive Committee shall decide questions of eligibility or violation of the Contest Ethics Code.